mashery/blackbeard/docs/markdown-support.md

 participated in an assault on a destroyer near the city of Los Angeles.
 ```

+On July 2, an alien mothership entered Earth's orbit and deployed several dozen
+saucer-shaped "destroyer" spacecraft, each 15 miles (24 km) wide.

+On July 3, the Black Knights, a squadron of Marine Corps F/A-18 Hornets,
+participated in an assault on a destroyer near the city of Los Angeles.

 ## Headings

 You can create a heading by adding one or more `#` symbols before your heading text.
 The number of `#` you use will determine the size of the heading.